Skip to content

 Kettle brands and human rights abuses

 Firstly, insulated kettles are more energy efficient, as they keep the water hot for a lot longer.
 This means that when you refill your tea or coffee, the water may still be hot enough and you will not need to re-boil.
-If you are looking for an energy efficient kettle, try finding one that is insulated.
+If you are looking for an energy-efficient kettle, try finding one that is insulated.
+According to the Energy Saving Trust, avoiding overfilling your kettle can save up to £10 a year on electricity bills — a small change that adds up over time.

-As well as buying an energy efficient kettle, you can become more ethical in your energy consumption in several other ways.
+As well as buying an energy-efficient kettle, you can become more ethical in your energy consumption in several other ways.
 Since boiling the kettle wastes a lot of energy, make sure you are not boiling it when you do not need to.
 Additionally, kettles use up more energy if there is extra water in them, so make sure you only boil the amount of water you need.
 Try filling up your mug with water from the tap, and then pour that into the kettle to boil the right amount.
+When comparing models, faster-boiling kettles are generally more energy efficient — Which? notes that fewer than 10% of kettles tested meet their Eco Buy standard, so it is worth checking their ratings before purchasing.

-If an insulated kettle is not affordable, why not keep boiling water in an insulated flask to use throughout the day?
+If an insulated kettle is not within budget, consider keeping boiled water in an insulated flask to use throughout the day.

-See our Ethical Kettle Ratings Table to compare brands
+See our Ethical Kettle Ratings Table to compare brands’ ethical scores.

 Thousands of brands have been investigated by The Good Shopping Guide, and these have been evaluated and rated for their understanding of and concern for the Environment, Animals, and People.
 Every brand listed on our Ethical Ratings Tables has been examined in an article by The Good Shopping Guide.
 We have evaluated and analysed the claims made by thousands of brands regarding their business ethics and sustainability certifications.
 To learn more, click on any brand name.